 If you’ve reached this point, you must be well aware of what sublimation is and how printing works.
 Now, let’s answer the question, What do I need for sublimation shirts?

-When you’re looking for items to print on, there are many things to choose from: apparel for adults, teens, and infants.
+When you’re looking for items to print on, there are many things to choose from: apparel for adults, teens, and infant sweatshirt blanks.

 Here’s what Bubbakins Blanks offers: